Larrik/django-configstore/README.rst

 - Configurations are lazily loaded and are cached per request
 - Configurations can have a Setup action to run a setup function.
 Configforms will follow HttpRequests returned from that function.
 - Configuration is defined as a django form
-- Configurations can be encrypted by subclassing EncryptedConfigurationForm
+- Configurations can be encrypted by registering a Configform as an AESEncryptedConfiguration

 Installation
 ============